dart-lang/language/working/333 - shared memory multithreading/proposal.md

 /// a group and mutated concurrently.
 ///
 /// A class implementing [Shareable] can only declare fields
-/// which have a static type that is a subtype of [Shareable]. abstract interface class Shareable {
+/// which have a declared type that is a subtype of [Shareable]. abstract interface class Shareable {
 }
 ```